Dadusha: Stele of Dadusha

-In 1781 BC, Dadusha joined forces with the king of Upper Mesopotamia, Shamshi-Adad I, in order to subdue the area between the two Zab Rivers.
-The attack on Qabrā occurred in the last regnal year of Dadusha and the 28th regnal year of Shamshi-Adad I. They were successful in this endeavor, and Dadusha had a victory stele commissioned commemorating the event.
-The fragmentary Mardin Stele of Shamshi-Adad I tells the story from a different perspective.

-The stele is an elongated stone monument which originally stood at the Temple of Adad at Eshnunna.
-The front side is carved with four registers while the narrow sides were inscribed with 220 lines of a cuneiform text divided into 17 columns; 180 cm high, 37 cm wide and 18,5 cm thick.
-The stele was found accidentally in 1983 while digging out a well in the outskirts of the ancient Eshnunna (modern-day Tell Asmar) in Diyala Governorate, Iraq.
+At Eshnunna, the Stela of Dadusha was an elongated victory stone monument commermorating the Siege of Qabra and which originally stood at the Temple of Adad.
+The stele was found accidentally in 1983 while digging out a well in the outskirts of the ancient Eshnunna (modern-day Tell Asmar) in Diyala, Iraq.
+The front side is carved with four registers while the narrow sides were inscribed with 220 lines of a cuneiform text divided into 17 columns; 1.80 meters high, 37 cm wide, and 18.5 cm thick.
 The center of the front side was damaged during the discovery.
 The upper register (the image of heroism) shows Dadusha (left) in a position of a slayer, tending on the defeated and slain King of Qabrā, Bunu-Ishtar.
 A standing male figure (right) adores Dadusha; this is thought to be either also Dadusha or the god Adad.
 The sun-disc with its rays of Shamash, combined with the crescent of Sin, appears at the central upper part.
 At the bottom of the image, the city walls of Qabrā appear.
 This stele commemorates his victory over the city-state of Qabrā (possibly Kurd Qaburstan) and its king Bunu-Ishtar, with the help of king Shamshi-Adad I of Ekallatum.
 The stele's inscription states that Dadusha beheaded Bunu-Ishtar and carried his head back to Eshnunna.

 "...
 I majestically approach Qabra, his main city.
 In ten days I seized this city by means of a surrounding siege wall, by heaping up earth, with the help of a breach, an attack and my great strength.
 I swiftly bound its king Bunu-Ištar by the blaze of my strong weapon and I truly had his head quickly brought to Ešnunna. ..."

 The stele dates back to the Old-Babylonian period, c.
 1800-1779 BC.
 It is on display at the Old-Babylonian Gallery of the Iraq Museum in Baghdad.
 During the US-led invasion of Iraq in 2003 and subsequent ransacking of the Iraq Museum in April 2003, the stele escaped looting and vandalism.